tf83f/Option_Theory_with_Stochastic_Analysis/README.md

 The book provides a rigorous introduction to mathematical finance, focusing on option pricing theory through stochastic analysis.

-It is ideal for readers with a background in probability theory, stochastic processes, and differential equations who want to dive deeper into the mathematical foundations of financial derivatives.
+It is ideal for readers with a background in  algebra, calculus, probability theory, stochastic processes, and differential equations who want to dive deeper into the mathematical foundations of financial derivatives.